SandeR2012/explore-flask/chapters/environment.md

 When using virtualenv, you'll generally have only a few Python packages installed globally on your system.
 One of these will be virtualenv itself.
 You can install the `virtualenv` package with Pip.

 Once you have virtualenv on your system, you can start creating virtual environments.
-To do so, navigate to your project directory and run the `virtualenv` command.
+Navigate to your project directory and run the `virtualenv` command.
 It takes one argument, which is the deistination directory of the virtual environment.
 Listing~\ref{code:venv_create} shows what this looks like.

 \begin{codelisting}
 \label{code:venv_create}